 About

-In each issue I try to address a least one current Need-to-Know issue and explain why it’s important for all of us to know and what can be done about it.
-I’ll also find information you can use right away along with a bit of universal wisdom to consider….
+In each issue, I try to address at least one current Need-to-Know issue and explain why it’s important for all of us to know and what can be done about it.
+I’ll also find information you can use right away, along with a bit of universal wisdom to consider….
 And sometimes there will be things that may bring a smile or two.

 What subscribers are saying…